-OSHA determines its response to violations by:
+OSHA determines its response to violations by ensuring:

 If you publicly expose an OSHA violation, you can seek assistance from OSHA’s Whistleblower Protection Program.
 Employers face legal consequences for violating anti-retaliation regulations.
-They will also face intense media scrutiny in this situation.
+They will also face intense media scrutiny in this ordeal.

-Where to File OSHA Violation Complaints
+Where to File OSHA Violation Complaints?

-How to report OSHA violations Anonymously
+How can your report OSHA violations Anonymously?

 Your complaint should have the following: